TsLarry123/alx-system_engineering-devops/README.md

-shell input and output redirctions and filters
+This is for shell basics